Vorkharium/vorkharium.github.io/_posts/2024-10-31-Ligolo-Ng-Cheatsheet.md

 sudo chmod +x proxy
 ./proxy -selfcert

-# The Ligolo-Ng console will now open (We will interact with it soon)
+# The Ligolo-ng console will now open (We will interact with it soon)
 ```

 On the Pivot target, use the agent file to connect to our running proxy: